Victim Services Division

 Summary of Services We Provide

-Our division is organized into two sections, Notification and Programs.
+Our division is organized into three sections, Notification, Programs, and Employee Support Services.
 A summary of these sections is provided below.

-If you are a victim of a crime, surviving family member, witness or concerned citizen, and would like to register for notification on an offender who is in TDCJ custody or on parole/mandatory supervision, please contact our office at (800) 848-4284 or by e-mail at firstname.lastname@example.org.
-If you are currently registered and would like to receive notifications via e-mail click here to request this service.
+If you are a victim of a crime, family member of a victim, concerned citizen, or criminal justice professional and would like to register for notification on an offender who is in the TDCJ CID or under the supervision of the TDCJ PD, please visit our IVSS website or you may contact our office at or by e-mail at email@example.com.

 The Texas Crime Victim Clearinghouse (TxCVC) provides training and technical assistance to criminal justice and victim services professionals and direct services to crime victims.
 The goal of the TxCVC is to provide focus, leadership, and coordination necessary to continue and improve services so that victims are afforded a full measure of justice and all possible assistance.
 The TxCVC was established and operated by the Governor’s Office in 1983 until its official transfer to the Texas Department of Criminal Justice (TDCJ) Victim Services Division (VSD) in March of 1996.